kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

     b.
 Creates a ConfigMap with **instanceId** specified.

     c.
 Fetches the DashboardURL from KEB.
-To do so, the Runtime must be successfully provisioned and registered in the Director.
+To do so, the runtime must be successfully provisioned and registered in the Director.

     d.
 Updates the ConfigMap with **dashboardUrl** field.